terraphim/terraphim.ai/content/docs/donate.md

 comments = false
 +++

-This is a small example post of stuff you can do with the `DeepThought` theme.
-We'll try to represent all possible markdown and shortcode combinations here so you can develop easily.
+This is a begging of an exciting great new journey, support open source projects by donating or contributing.